roytu/impede/README.md

 ![](/images/demo.png)

 SPICE-like program to simulate stompbox circuits.
+The circuit is reduced symbolically (with Sympy) and then processed on the input signal, producing an audio output signal.

+WIP

 Run with: